arangodb/docs/3.10/indexing-persistent.md

 Persistent indexes
 ==================

-It is possible to define a persistent index on one or more attributes (or paths) of documents.
-The index is then used in queries to locate documents within a given range.
+It is possible to define a persistent index on one or more document attributes (or paths).
+The index is then used in queries to locate documents with a specific index attribute value or to find documents whose index attribute value(s) are in a given range.

 If the index is declared unique, then no two documents are allowed to have the same set of attribute values.
 Creating a new document or updating a document will fail if the uniqueness is violated.
 If the index is declared sparse, a document will be excluded from the index and no uniqueness checks will be performed if any index attribute value is not set or has a value of `null`.